SINGHxTUSHAR/Heart_Failure_Prediction_LogicsticRegression/README.md

 * sklearn

-The dataset is divided or split like 30% to 70% for the testing data and training data respectively.
+The dataset is divided or split from 30% to 70% for the testing and training data respectively.

-Model training is done by using the Logistic regression with the balanced data and also the model evaluation is performed considering the accuracy score as the evaluation metrics
+Model training is done by using the Logistic regression with the balanced data and the model evaluation is performed considering the accuracy score as the evaluation metrics

-Data visualization is done using the seaborn and matplotlib libraries.
+Data visualization is done using the seaborn and Matplotlib libraries.

 -----------------------------------------------------------------------------THANKS_FOR_VISITING------------------------------------------------------